Recommended Term Timline

 As usual, there is likely to be much shuffling of students during the first week of the term.
 If a student approaches you requesting a late add to your course, you will need to contact Registration.

 If you have students who are struggling with technology and access, you can refer them to the Cougar Connect Information Desk.

 |4 - Get started teaching!||

-Hopefully by day two or three of term you can start diving into the real curriculum of the course.
+Hopefully, by day two or three of the term you can start diving into the real curriculum of the course.
 Remember that there are best practices, pedagogical recommendations, and more technology resources available via the red bar on any Moodle page under Faculty.

 |Ongoing||1 - Host office hours||

 Host virtual office hours.
 This means being available for student questions and consultation during a specific, predetermined period of time.
 You can host virtual office hours through Zoom video conferencing, or simply be readily available through email or phone...whatever works for you and your class.